artmetla/DejaView/test/configs/README.md

 # Configs

-This directory contains a number of perfetto TraceConfigs in human readable form for easier testing.
+This directory contains a number of dejaview TraceConfigs in human readable form for easier testing.
 Each file is serialized into the protobuf format at build time.
 For example the file `ftrace.cfg` is serialized to `out/some_gn_config/ftrace.cfg.protobuf`.